Yomguithereal/fog/README.md

 ### Evaluation

-#### best_matching
+#### best_matching_macro_average

-Efficient implementation of the "best matching F1" evaluation metric for clusters.
+Efficient implementation of the "macro average best matching F1" evaluation metric for clusters.

 Note that this metric is not symmetric and will match truth -> predicted.